 It’s a French kids’ classic with a catchy tune you’ll have stuck in your head for days.
 If you want to dance on the bridge yourself, entry costs €5, or you can get great views of it from the waterfront path over the river or the hilltop Jardin du Rocher des Doms.

 Visit the Palais des Papes

 From outside the building dominates the old town.
-Inside it’s more sparsely decorated now but still an imposing place, with 25 rooms open to the public (filled with unusual modern African art while we were there).
-Don’t miss the rooftop terrace and café for a great view over Avignon’s rooftops.
-And if you’re visiting in summer, the whole palace is lit up for the Luminessences d’Avignon sound and light show.
+Inside it’s more sparsely decorated now but still an imposing place, with 25 rooms open to the public.
+It’s also used for events like sound and light shows and as a venue for the annual Festival d’Avignon.
+And make sure not to miss the rooftop terrace and café for views over Avignon’s rooftops.

 Wine and dine Provençal style

-If you fancy cooking or just grabbing some picnic supplies, head to Les Halles food market.
-They have tons of tasty Provençal produce, with breads, cheeses, charcuterie, fruit and wine.
-The market’s open 6am–2pm every day except Monday, and if you’re there on a Saturday there’s a free cookery class by local chefs at 11am.
+If you want to stock up on food for dinner or grab some picnic supplies, head to Les Halles food market.
+They have tons of tasty Provençal produce, including breads, cheeses, charcuterie, fruit and wine.
+The market is open from 6am–2pm every day except Monday, and if you’re there on a Saturday there’s a free cookery class by local chefs at 11am.

 Set sail on the Rhône

 If you want to see Avignon from a different angle – including getting a great view of that famous bridge – you can take a boat trip along the Rhône.
 The Rhône originates in the Swiss Alps and flows for 813km past the vineyards of the Côte du Rhône and through the cities of Lyon, Avignon and Arles, until it reaches the Mediterranean.